WindVChen/DiffAttack/README.md

 ### Share us a :star: if this repo does help

 This repository is the official implementation of *DiffAttack*.
+The newest version of the paper can be accessed in [IEEE](https://ieeexplore.ieee.org/abstract/document/10716799), the previous version of the paper can be accessed in [arXiv](https://arxiv.org/abs/2305.08192).
+(Accepted by TPAMI 2024)

 If you encounter any question, please feel free to contact us.
 You can create an issue or just send email to me windvchen@gmail.com.
 Also welcome for any idea exchange and discussion.

 ## Updates

+[**10/20/2024**] This paper is finally accepted by TPAMI. 👋 You can find the newest version of paper [here](https://ieeexplore.ieee.org/abstract/document/10716799) (with additional new results and experiments).
+For the previous version, please refer to [here](https://arxiv.org/abs/2305.08192).
+Please note that the attack methods compared in both versions differ slightly; for instance, the TPAMI version includes more recent methods, while some older ones were omitted.
+We recommend reviewing both versions to gain a comprehensive understanding of the comparisons with existing approaches.

 [**10/14/2024**] Thanks for the contributions from @[AndPuQing](https://github.com/WindVChen/DiffAttack/pull/15) and @[yuangan](https://github.com/WindVChen/DiffAttack/pull/28), *DiffAttack* currently supports the newest version of `diffusers` (0.30.3).
 Please note that due to differences in package versions, the final evaluated results may vary slightly.
 To reproduce the results from our paper, we recommend installing `diffusers==0.9.0` and using the backed-up script [diff_latent_attack-0.9.0.py](diff_latent_attack-0.9.0.py).